joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Skip-level meeting

-A skip-level meeting is a type of meeting in which a manager or executive meets with employees who are not their direct reports, but rather employees from the next level down.
-In other words, the manager or executive skips a level in the hierarchy to meet with employees who work directly under their subordinates.
+A skip-level meeting is a type of meeting in which a leader meets with employees who are not their direct reports, but rather employees from the next level down.
+In other words, the meeting skips a level in the chain of command.

-The purpose of a skip-level meeting is to create an open and transparent communication channel between higher-level management and front-line employees.
-This type of meeting can help to build trust, increase employee engagement and job satisfaction, and promote a sense of community within the organization.
+The purpose of a skip-level meeting is to create an open and transparent communication channel between higher-level management and lower-level subordinates.
+The meeting can help build trust, increase employee engagement, and promote a sense of community within the organization.
 Skip-level meetings can also provide managers with valuable insights into the challenges faced by front-line employees, as well as ideas for improving processes and procedures.

 Here are some key aspects of skip-level meetings:

-* Preparation: Managers should prepare for skip-level meetings by reviewing the work of the employees they will be meeting with, including their job descriptions, performance reviews, and any relevant metrics.
-They should also have a clear agenda for the meeting, with specific topics they want to discuss.
+* Preparation: Leaders should prepare for skip-level meetings by reviewing the work of the employees they will be meeting with, including their job descriptions, performance reviews, and any relevant metrics.
+They should have an agenda for the meeting, with specific topics they want to discuss.

-* Timing: Skip-level meetings should be scheduled at a time that is convenient for employees and that allows for a meaningful discussion.
-They should not be too frequent, as this can be disruptive to work, but they should also not be too infrequent, as this can lead to a lack of communication and understanding.

-* Focus on listening: The purpose of a skip-level meeting is to listen to front-line employees and gather feedback.
-Managers should avoid dominating the conversation and instead focus on listening to the concerns and ideas of their employees.
+* Focus on listening: Leaders should listen to subordinates, and gather feedback.
+Leaders should avoid dominating the conversation, and instead focus on listening to their subordinates' concerns, ideas, questions, and advice.

-* Action: Managers should follow up on any concerns or ideas raised during skip-level meetings.
-They should also communicate any changes or updates to the employees they met with, to demonstrate that their feedback was taken seriously.
+* Action: Leaders should follow up on any concerns or ideas raised during skip-level meetings.
+They should also communicate any changes or updates to the subordinates, to demonstrate that their feedback was taken seriously.
+Leaders should also follow up with the intermediate, meaning the leader's direct report who is the direct manager of the subordinate.

-Skip-level meetings can be an effective way to improve communication and build relationships within an organization.
-By providing a forum for front-line employees to share their concerns and ideas with higher-level management, skip-level meetings can help to create a more engaged and productive workforce.

 ## After-Action Report (AAR)

 An after-action report (AAR) is a structured review and analysis of a specific event or project that is conducted after it has been completed.
-The purpose of an AAR is to identify what worked well, what did not work well, and to provide recommendations for improvement for future events or projects.
+The purpose of an AAR is to identify what worked well, what did not work well, and to recommend improvements for the future.
 AARs are commonly used in the military, emergency services, and in businesses to evaluate the effectiveness of training, exercises, and operations.

 An AAR typically involves gathering data and feedback from all relevant stakeholders, including participants, leaders, and observers.
-The data collected may include observations, notes, and recordings of the event, as well as interviews and surveys with participants and stakeholders.
-The information gathered is then analyzed to identify strengths, weaknesses, opportunities, and threats (SWOT analysis) related to the event or project.
+The data may include observations, notes, and recordings of the event, as well as interviews and surveys with participants and stakeholders.
+The data is analyzed to identify strengths, weaknesses, opportunities, and threats (SWOT analysis) related to the event or project.

 AARs typically follow a structured format that includes several key components, including:

-    Objectives: A clear statement of the purpose and goals of the AAR.
+* Objectives: A clear statement of the purpose and goals of the AAR.

-    Participants: A list of the participants and stakeholders involved in the event or project.
+* Participants: A list of the participants and stakeholders involved in the event or project.

-    Observations: A detailed summary of what happened during the event or project, including any issues, challenges, or successes.
+* Observations: A detailed summary of what happened during the event or project, including any issues, challenges, or successes.

-    Analysis: An in-depth analysis of the data collected, including a SWOT analysis and identification of the root causes of any issues or challenges.
+* Analysis: An in-depth analysis of the data collected, including a SWOT analysis and identification of the root causes of any issues or challenges.

-    Recommendations: Actionable recommendations for improvement based on the findings of the analysis.
+* Recommendations: Actionable recommendations for improvement based on the findings of the analysis.

-    Implementation Plan: A detailed plan for implementing the recommendations, including timelines, responsibilities, and resources needed.
+* Implementation Plan: A detailed plan for implementing the recommendations, including timelines, responsibilities, and resources needed.

-The AAR process is intended to provide a framework for continuous improvement by identifying what worked well and what can be improved in future events or projects.
-By analyzing successes and failures and learning from them, organizations can refine their processes, improve their performance, and increase their chances of success in the future.

 ## Cause-and-effect diagrams

 Cause-and-effect diagrams, also known as Ishikawa diagrams or fishbone diagrams, are visual tools used to analyze and solve problems.
-They were developed by Japanese quality control expert Kaoru Ishikawa in the 1960s and are often used in manufacturing, engineering, and quality management.

-The cause-and-effect diagram is a structured tool that helps to identify the possible causes of a particular problem or event.
-It is based on the idea that there are multiple factors that contribute to a problem and that by identifying and addressing these factors, the problem can be solved.
 The diagram is shaped like a fishbone, with the problem statement or effect placed at the head of the fish, and the potential causes branching out along the spine.
+They were developed by quality control expert Kaoru Ishikawa, and are often used in manufacturing, engineering, and quality management.

+A cause-and-effect diagram is a structured tool that helps identify possible causes of a particular problem or event.
+It is based on the idea that there are multiple factors that contribute to a problem, and that by identifying and addressing these factors, the problem can be solved.

-There are six main categories of causes that are commonly used in cause-and-effect diagrams, which are often remembered by the acronym "6 Ms":
+There are six main categories of causes known as "6 Ms":

 * Manpower (people)